SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    After conferring with Doug, I've decided not to include these in the Guide if you can't write them yourself in pure Swift.

+.. _Initialization_RequiredInitializers:

+Required Initializers
+_____________________

+You can apply the ``@required`` attribute to a designated or convenience initializer of a class to indicate that every subclass of that class must implement the initializer.

+Required designated initializers must be implemented explicitly by subclasses, and the requirement cannot be satisfied by an automatically-inherited initializer.
+Required convenience initializers can be implemented explicitly or inherited automatically.

+..
+TODO: provide an example.

 .. _Initialization_Deinitializers:

 Deinitializers